DanShalev/anlp-final-project/README.md

 - Configure the model for sequence classification with appropriate tokenization

 ### 3. Baseline Evaluation
-- Evaluate the unmodified model performance on both original and adversarially modified examples
-- Establish performance baselines for comparison with fine-tuned models
+- Establish performance baseline for comparison with fine-tuned model

 ### 4. Model Fine-Tuning
 - Apply LoRA (Low-Rank Adaptation) fine-tuning on adversarial examples